smasongarrison/syllabi/MegaSyllabus.md

 # Class Engagement

-In previous semesters, I have had a deliberately hardline attendance policy.
+In previous semesters, I have had a deliberately hard-line attendance policy.
-In the light of the public health crisis, I have done away with the this policy, as it doesn't align with my general philosophy of treating students as junior colleagues.
-(It also doesn't align with my goal of making it through the pandemic without getting COVID... yay, high risk of complications)
+In light of the public health crisis, I have done away with this policy, as it does not align with my general philosophy of treating students as junior colleagues.
+(It also does not align with my goal of making it through the pandemic without getting COVID... yay, high risk of complications)

 Class engagement points are given to encourage your active engagement with the material.
-Specific instructions for engagement, can be found on the class website.
+Specific instructions for engagement can be found on the class website.
 In general, you will be rewarded with a perfect score as long as you engage meaningfully, intentionally, and professionally with the material and your peers.
 As a reminder, you are still responsible for any assignments and/or announcements made if you miss a class.

 ## Life Happens

 As a reasonable and empathetic human, I recognize that life happens.
 There will be times when your outside life conflicts with scheduled class events.
-These life events can be any of the obvious things (sports, religious holidays, illness, interviews, etc), but they can also be the less obvious, like spending the entire night looking for your lost pet.
+These life events can be any of the obvious things (sports, religious holidays, illness, interviews, etc.), but they can also be the less obvious things, like spending the entire night looking for your lost pet.
 My general approach is to work with you.
 You just need to let me know *ahead* of time.
 These late policies value discussion and communication over deductions and punishment.
-It is difficult for me as an instructor to know your situation and reason for lateness (e.g. are you sick? did you lose wifi? struggling with mental health? or just forgot?).
-Without communication, I will assume that students are choosing not to submit work and do not plan on submitting work.
+It is difficult for me as an instructor to know your situation and reason for lateness (e.g. are you sick? did you lose WiFi? struggling with mental health? or just forgot?).
+Without communication, I will assume that you are choosing not to submit work and do not plan on submitting work.
 An email will help me better understand your needs and focus on coursework.
-I'm more than happy to give extensions and accommodations, so don't be afraid to email me.
+I am more than happy to give extensions and accommodations, so don't be afraid to email me.
 You don't need to disclose personal details (your privacy is important to me), so a heads up or request for assistance is enough.

 ##  Extensions, Absences, Incompletes